sat-engineer/sovereign-merchant/product-and-tech-spec.md

   to verify the store exists and that the API key is valid.

 - `GET /api/v1/stores/{storeId}/invoices?status=Settled&offset=0&limit=50`
-  to pull recently settled invoices (we can filter by date if needed).
+  for fallback periodic sync (only if webhooks are missed).

+- `GET /api/v1/stores/{storeId}/invoices/{invoiceId}`
+  to fetch full invoice details when webhook is received.

 - `GET /api/v1/stores/{storeId}/invoices/{invoiceId}/payments`
-  to get on-chain payment details (txid, amount, confirmations).
+  to get on-chain payment details (txid, amount, confirmations) when processing webhook events.

+- `POST /api/v1/stores/{storeId}/webhooks`
+  to register webhook endpoint with BTCPayServer during configuration.

+- `GET /api/v1/stores/{storeId}/webhooks`
+  to list existing webhooks and verify registration.

 - `GET /api/v1/server/info`
   for a basic health/version check; we can surface this in the UI.